Progress Reports & Parental Link Events

-In the first term of Year 7 (usually in early December), parents/carers are invited to meet the form tutor.
+In the first term of Year 7 and Year 8 (usually in early December), parents/carers are invited to meet your child's form tutor.
 The form tutor will go through each pupil's progress check with parents / carers – this means that you can both ask questions and make a plan for how pupils can be even more successful in the future.

 Teachers give rewards to pupils who are excelling.
 Rewards are given to reward positive behaviours e.g. additional home learning; care and concern for others; high-quality classwork; strong performance in tests / exams; engagement in lesson.
-Parents will be notified of rewards through the SIMS app.
+Parents will be notified of rewards through the EduLink app.

 Progress - Teachers will inform parents/carers of progress in each subject.
 There are three different judgements (we call them Progress Indicators): Strong, Standard and Concern.

 Attendance & Punctuality - The school will inform parents/carers of their child's overall attendance & punctuality.

 Commitment - Teachers are asked to feedback on commitment to learning.
 For each aspect of commitment, teachers will give a grade from 4 (excellent) to 1 (serious cause for concern):